 2.Stroll off some of that hearty breakfast by heading west one mile along the Cultural Trail, a 2012-completed 8-mile urban bike and pedestrian path that connects Indy's six cultural districts and also hitches onto the longer Monon Trail.
 Along the way, keep an eye out for the more than a dozen public artworks—plus plenty of great people-watching.

 3.Keep walking right into White River State Park and the Indianapolis Zoo, not a free city zoo like Chicago's, but worth the entrance fee.
 Sprawling across 64 acres, the zoo's wildly popular dolphin pavilion house features an underwater viewing dome.
-Its newest exhibit, "Flights of Fancy: A Brilliance of Birds," offers nose-to-beak experiences; 2012 also marks the debut of "JUMP: The Ultimate Dog Show."
+Exhibits include "Flights of Fancy: A Brilliance of Birds," which offers nose-to-beak experiences, and "JUMP: The Ultimate Dog Show."

 4.Cross back over the river to the Indiana State Museum for lunch in its L.S.
 Ayres Tea Room, an experience that enthralls children with its fanciful setting and charms grownups with its history dating back to 1905.
 Must-try menu items include the chicken velvet soup, monto cristo sandwich, and the kids' hobo lunch.

 5.Stick around the Indiana State Museum to delve into the Hoosier state's science, art, and culture and catch a movie at the IMAX.
 Or visit another White River State Park option, the Eiteljorg Museum of American Indians and Western Art.
 This one-of-a-kind institution focuses on the art, influence, and culture of both the American West and indigenous peoples.
 A highlight is an impressive number of works from the Taos Society of Artists.